nntr/vk-ruby/README.md

 Uploading files to vk servers performed in 3 steps:

-1. Getting url to download the file.
+1. Getting url to upload the file.
-2. File download.
+2. File upload.
 3. Save the file.

 The first and third steps are produced by calls to certain API methods as described above.